TomCodess/karina-bot/README.md

 ---
 <div align="center">
-  Made with ❤️ by Enyzelle
+  Made with ❤️ by AiRz
 </div>